What is a Deep Freezer?

 When you think of a deep freezer, you’re probably imagining a standalone appliance designed to store frozen foods.
 These freezers can be upright with a swinging door or a chest freezer with a lid that opens from the top.
 Deep freezers keep food frozen at or below 0 degrees Fahrenheit, or -18 degrees Celsius.

 The term “deep freezer” used to mean an appliance with colder temperatures and a faster freezing process than fridge freezers.
 Today, deep freezers and fridge freezers often cool to the same temperature and at a similar pace.
 Now the name “deep freezer” is associated with reaching down into a deep chest freezer, and storing foods for long periods of time.
+Learn how long food lasts in the freezer.
 Read on to learn more about a deep freezer vs. a freezer, and what is considered a deep freezer today.